-At Herne Junior School we want to work together, with parents / carers and children to ensure that all children have a voice.
+At Herne Junior School we have a Home School Link worker dedicated to want to-working together, with parents / carers and children to ensure that all children and families have a voice.

 Please feel free to contact the school if you have any questions regarding SEND.